cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/interviewers-and-hiring-managers-guide.md

-- **Facilitate a pre-interview chat**: When scheduling, encourage a 5-10 minute pre-meeting before the interview for the candidate and interpreter to connect.
 - **Offer the interviewers to participate**: Let the interviewer know it’s a good practice to briefly join this meeting to share the goal of the interview.
 ## Prepare the Environment (Virtual and In-Person)